2factorauth/twofactorauth/CONTRIBUTING.md

 field where public documentation is available.
 Sites supporting TFA should not have a Twitter, Facebook or Email field.

-The following is an example of a website that *supports* TFA:
+The following is an example of a website that *supports* TFA but not multiple dongles:

 ```yml
     - name: YouTube